-Undergraduate students majoring in finance, global supply chain management, marketing, information systems management and management may be able to count the study abroad course toward their major elective, while accounting undergraduate students may apply the course toward remaining Free Elective credit.
+Undergraduate students majoring in finance, global supply chain management, marketing, technology, information systems and analytics (TISA) and management may be able to count the study abroad course toward their major elective, while accounting undergraduate students may apply the course toward remaining Free Elective credit.

 At least one term prior to the start of the study abroad program that you wish to apply for, please make an appointment to meet with Louise Moceri, director of international and study abroad programs.
 Together, you will be able to determine how it may apply toward your degree requirements.

 Following your academic advising meeting, you will need to apply to WSU's Office of Study Abroad & Global Programs.
 Once your application is received and reviewed, you will be invited to interview with the program manager of WSU's Study Abroad & Global Programs, the course instructor, and director of international and study abroad programs for the Mike Ilitch School of Business.

 Study abroad checklist

 - Review the program requirements at the Office of Study Abroad & Global Programs.

 - Meet with instructor, program manager and director of International and Study Abroad Programs for trip interview.